 As we saw in Part 1, the greatest benefit of being wise is to become ready — ready to go in to the marriage with the Bridegroom!
 The way we acquire that readiness is to do what Father exhorts: ‘Get Wisdom!‘

-For it is by the wisdom of our obedience to Yahuwah’s Word, that Father enables us to be ready, so that we might be among the company of the Wise Virgins.
+It is by the wisdom of our obedience to Yahuwah’s Word, that Father enables us to BE ready, so that we might be among the company of the Wise Virgins.

-Those who do this, are well on their way to walking in the way of wisdom, and will be ready for the Bridegroom!
+Those who do this, are well on their way to walking in The Way of Wisdom, and will be making themselves ready for the Bridegroom!

 - Acquiring A Teachable Heart